mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 ### Bidirectional Stop Signaling

-A PLUS-aware on-path device forwarding a packet for a flow in the associated state with an S flag set moves that flow to half-close state.
+A PLUS-aware on-path device forwarding a packet for a flow in the associated state with an S flag set moves that flow to stop-wait state.
 It stores the PSN on the packet causing the transition, and continues forwarding packets as if in associated state, dropping state on timeout interval TO_ASSOCIATED.

-When it sees a packet in the opposite direction with the S flag set and the PSE set to exactly the stored PSN, it transitions the flow to closing state.
+When it sees a packet in the opposite direction with the S flag set and the PSE set to exactly the stored PSN, it transitions the flow to stopping state.
-The device will forward packets in both directions for flows in the closing state within a timeout interval TO_CLOSING; these packets will not reset the timer.
+The device will forward packets in both directions for flows in the stopping state within a timeout interval TO_STOPPING; these packets will not reset the timer.
 See {{bidirectional-stop-signaling}} for details.

-Note that even though the S flag is integrity-protected end to end, a packet with the S flag set could be forged by one on-path device to drive the flow into half-close state on all downstream devices.
-However, this attack is of severely limited utility.
-First, it would require coordination between attackers on both sides of a given on-path device in order to forge a confirmation of the stop signal -- a flag with the S bit set and a valid PSE corresponding to the PSN of the first stop signal to drive the flow into closing state.
+Note that even though the S flag is integrity-protected end to end, a packet with the S flag set could be forged by one on-path device to drive the flow into stop-wait state on all downstream devices.
+However, this forgery is of severely limited utility.
+First, it would require coordination between attackers on both sides of a given on-path device in order to forge a confirmation of the stop signal -- a flag with the S bit set and a valid PSE corresponding to the PSN of the first stop signal to drive the flow into stopping state.
 Second, the information in the Basic Header on each packet will drive the state machine into associated state even in the middle of a flow, enabling fast recovery even in the case of such a coordinated attack.